 What is Endometriosis?

-1 in 10 individuals, approximately 200 million people worldwide have endometriosis, yet it’s one of the least researched medical conditions.
+1 in 10 individuals, 1 million Canadians and approximately 200 million people worldwide have endometriosis, yet it’s one of the least researched medical conditions.

 We also know that studies have proven that endometriosis has been found in fetuses and 16 cis males.